Jaymz Bee

 Jaymz Bee (born April 13, 1963) is a Canadian musician, writer, emcee and radio personality based in Toronto, Ontario.

 Early life

-Jaymz was raised in North Bay, Ontario.
-He was a founder of the Al Waxman Fan Club at Inglenook Community High School and of the punk band Bee People.
+James Terrence Doyle was raised in North Bay, Ontario.
+He was a founder of the Al Waxman Fan Club at Inglenook Community High School and leader of the punk band Bee People.
 "Bee had a fixation on [Waxman]... '[W]e only dressed in black and yellow and we only sang songs about Al Waxman: about his dog, his movies, his life, anything we could think of.
 We ended up with an hour-long show, just about Al Waxman.'"

 Early career

 In 1985, Bee and his drummer Bob Scott joined members of a defunct Swiss band to form the alternative rock band Look People and left for Switzerland. "'[W]e were a weird band that shouldn’t even be able to sell a record, and we were getting huge tours opening for Los Lobos or Bob Geldof or Wishbone Ash or Uriah Heep in stadiums.'"
 After three years he and Scott returned to Toronto.
 The duo recruited new members and continued to perform as Look People until April 1994.

 In 1992, Bee became the musical director for Friday Night with Ralph Benmergui when Look People became its house band.

 In 1994, Bee and Melleny Melody formed an independent label called "Nepotism Records".

 Bee formed "Jaymz Bee and the Royal Jelly Orchestra" and recorded the group's first lounge music album in 1995.